julianjc84/VORON_2.4_TOP_MOUNT_XRAIL/README.md

  - top mount x rail
  - full x mount built
  - no major belt changes just routed to rear of x axis, no cuttin no trimming.
- - bed printable area 336x 324y
+ - bed printable area 336x 324y (TODO:the bed can be pushed back ~4mm to increase ethe Y to 328ish)
  ![](/images/336x324y.jpg)

 # Requriments